Paracetamol

 First symptoms appear after 1–4 hours.

-Symptoms of paracetamol poisoning typically develop within 1–4 hours after ingestion and can vary depending on the severity and animal species.
+The symptoms of paracetamol poisoning typically develop within 1–4 hours of ingestion and can vary depending on the severity and animal species.
 The course of poisoning can be divided into several phases:

-In the early phase (1–4 hours after ingestion), animals often show non-specific symptoms such as loss of appetite, vomiting, drooling, and lethargy.
-Owners often notice a change in facial color, particularly in the mucous membranes, which may show a brownish-blue discoloration (cyanosis) due to the formation of methemoglobin.
-This is especially visible on the gums and tongue.
+In the early phase (1–4 hours after ingestion), the animals often show non-specific symptoms such as loss of appetite, Vomiting, drooling, and lethargy.
+Owners often notice a change in facial color, especially on the mucous membranes, which may have a brownish-blue discoloration (cyanosis) due to the formation of methemoglobin.
+This is particularly visible on the gums and tongue.

-In the intermediate phase (4–24 hours), symptoms intensify.
-Affected animals suffer from dyspnea and increased respiratory rate, as the formed methemoglobin impairs oxygen transport in the blood.
-Facial and paw swelling may occur, especially in cats.
-Animals appear increasingly weak and disoriented.
+In the middle phase (4–24 hours), the symptoms worsen.
+Affected animals suffer from shortness of breath and an increased breathing rate, as the methemoglobin formed impairs oxygen transport in the blood.
+Facial and paw swelling can occur, especially in cats.
+The animals appear increasingly weak and disoriented.

-In the late phase (after 24–48 hours), liver damage manifests with jaundice (icterus), visible as yellow discoloration of mucous membranes and sclera.
-Abdominal pain, dehydration, and hypothermia may occur.
-In severe cases, neurological symptoms such as seizures, impaired consciousness, and even coma may develop.
+In the late phase (after 24–48 hours), the liver damage manifests with icterus / jaundice, visible on yellow-discolored mucous membranes and sclera.
+Abdominal pain, dehydration, and hypothermia can occur.
+In severe cases, neurological symptoms such as Seizures, clouding of consciousness up to Koma develop.

-In cats, methemoglobin formation and the associated oxygen deficiency are paramount, while in dogs, liver damage is the dominant problem.
-Untreated, paracetamol poisoning can lead to death within 2–5 days.
+In cats, methemoglobin formation and the associated oxygen deficiency are the main focus, while in dogs, liver damage is the dominant problem.
+If left untreated, paracetamol poisoning can lead to Death within 2–5 days.

 Diagnosis

-The diagnosis of paracetamol poisoning is based on anamnesis, clinical examination, and specific laboratory tests.
-A precise anamnesis is crucial, with the veterinarian asking about possible drug exposure.
+The diagnosis of paracetamol poisoning is based on the medical history, clinical examination, and specific laboratory tests.
+An accurate medical history is crucial, with the veterinarian inquiring about possible drug exposure.
 Important information includes the amount ingested, the time of ingestion, and any symptoms that have already occurred.

 During the clinical examination, vital parameters are checked, and particular attention is paid to mucous membrane color, respiratory rate, and neurological status.
 The characteristic brownish-blue discoloration of the mucous membranes is an important diagnostic indicator.

-Laboratory tests are essential for diagnosis and monitoring the course of the disease.
+Laboratory tests are essential for diagnosis and monitoring the course of the condition.
 A complete blood count can detect changes in red blood cells and the formation of Heinz bodies (denatured hemoglobin).
-The determination of methemoglobin levels in the blood is a specific indicator of paracetamol poisoning.
+Determining the methemoglobin level in the blood is a specific indicator of paracetamol poisoning.

-Biochemical blood tests show changes in liver enzymes (ALT, AST, ALP), indicating liver damage.
+Biochemical blood tests show changes in liver enzymes (ALT, AST, ALP), which indicate liver damage.
 In advanced poisoning, elevated kidney values (creatinine, urea) and electrolyte disturbances may also occur.
 The acid-base balance provides information about a possible metabolic acidosis.

 Therapeutic principles

-If paracetamol is expected to still be in the gastrointestinal tract, the usual decontamination measures are indicated.
+If it is likely that paracetamol is still in the gastrointestinal tract, the usual measures for decontamination are indicated.

-Vomiting is induced medically, or gastric lavage is performed under general anesthesia.
+Vomiting is induced with medication, or gastric lavage is performed under general anesthesia.
 Repeated administration of activated charcoal is always indicated.

-In dogs, acetylcysteine is available as an antidote.
-It supports the non-toxic metabolism of paracetamol.
+Acetylcysteine is available as an antidote for dogs.
+It has a supportive effect with regard to the non-toxic metabolism of paracetamol.

-In cats, the use of this agent is controversial.
+The use of this agent in cats is controversial.

-Symptomatic therapy aims to monitor and stabilize vital functions.
+Symptomatic therapy is used to monitor and stabilize the vital functions.

-Acid-base balance, along with other laboratory diagnostic findings, provides information about the blood’s oxygen transport capacity.
-In some cases, a blood transfusion is indicated.
+The acid-base balance, in addition to other laboratory diagnostic findings, provides information about the oxygen transport capacity of the blood.
+A blood transfusion is sometimes indicated.

-Blood count, “liver” and “kidney values” show the extent of the current intoxication.
+A complete blood count, “liver” and “kidney values” show the extent of the current Intoxication.

 Supplements

 The treatment of paracetamol poisoning requires a rapid and comprehensive therapeutic approach.
-The earlier therapy is initiated, the better the chances of success.
-Treatment involves several approaches:
+The earlier the therapy is initiated, the better the chances of success.
+The treatment includes several approaches:

-Decontamination is the first priority if ingestion occurred less than 2–4 hours ago.
+Decontamination is the first priority, provided that ingestion occurred less than 2–4 hours ago.
 Vomiting can be induced by administering emetics such as apomorphine in dogs or xylazine in cats.
 In animals with impaired consciousness or if ingestion occurred longer ago, gastric lavage can be performed under anesthesia.
-Administration of activated charcoal (1–2 g/kg body weight) every 4–6 hours for 24 hours binds unabsorbed paracetamol in the gastrointestinal tract.
+The administration of activated charcoal (1–2 g/kg body weight) every 4–6 hours over 24 hours binds paracetamol that has not yet been absorbed in the gastrointestinal tract.

 The specific antidote for paracetamol poisoning is N-acetylcysteine (NAC).
-It works by replacing glutathione, which is needed for the detoxification of toxic paracetamol metabolites.
-The dosage is 140–280 mg/kg as an initial dose, followed by 70 mg/kg every 4–6 hours for 36–48 hours.
-NAC can be administered orally or intravenously.
+It works by replacing glutathione, which is needed to detoxify toxic paracetamol metabolites.
+The dosage is 140–280 mg/kg as an initial dose, followed by 70 mg/kg every 4–6 hours over 36–48 hours.
+NAC can be administered oral or intravenously.

-Supportive therapy includes infusions to stabilize circulation and promote renal excretion of toxic metabolites.
-Vitamin C (ascorbic acid) at a dosage of 30 mg/kg every 6 hours can support the conversion of methemoglobin to normal hemoglobin.
-In cats, the additional administration of acetylcysteine with Vitamin C has proven particularly effective.
+Supportive therapy includes infusions to stabilize the circulation and promote renal excretion of toxic metabolites.
+Vitamin C (ascorbic acid) at a dose of 30 mg/kg every 6 hours can help convert methemoglobin to normal hemoglobin.
+In cats, the additional administration of acetylcysteine with vitamin C has proven to be particularly effective.

-In severe methemoglobinemia, the administration of methylene blue (1–2 mg/kg i.v.) may be considered, although this should be used with caution, especially in cats.
-In critical cases with severe anemia, a blood transfusion can be life-saving.
+In severe methemoglobinemia, the administration of methylene blue (1–2 mg/kg IV) can be considered, although this should be used with caution, especially in cats.
+In critical cases with pronounced anemia, a blood transfusion can be life-saving.

-Hepatoprotective agents such as S-adenosylmethionine (SAMe) or silymarin can be used as supplements to support liver regeneration.
-Oxygen therapy is indicated for animals with dyspnea and cyanosis.
+Liver protection preparations such as S-adenosylmethionine (SAMe) or silymarin can be used in addition to support liver regeneration.
+Oxygen therapy is indicated in animals with shortness of breath and cyanosis.

 Prognosis & follow-up care